Stress Management and Resilience Training Workshop

 If we abandon well established diets and exercise, our health will suffer.
 The same principle is true when we consider the maintenance of a resilient lifestyle.
 Once you have developed the features associated with a resilient mindset and lifestyle, you cannot settle back and assume these qualities will be maintained on automatic pilot.

-For further information about the availability of the Stress Management and Resilience workshop in your area of South East England, London and Lincolnshire, contact us now on 0800 612 4826
+For further information about the availability of the Stress Management and Resilience workshop in Lincolnshire, London or Kent contact us now on 0800 612 4826

 Other Mind Strengths workshops you may be interested in: